1966 Corvette Restoration

 As soon as we winched the car out from the barn where it sat for 26 years, the front caliper seals began leaking brake fluid all over the tires and brake rotors.

-Although rebuilding a Chevy small-block is far more rewarding than rebuilding old calipers, it's the brake system where this restoration began.
+Although rebuilding a Gen-One Chevy small-block is far more rewarding than rebuilding old calipers, it's the brake system where this restoration began.
 Every brake component was rebuilt or replaced.

 Related Articles: